 - Tattoo machine: Your primary tool for applying ink.

-- Tattoo needles and cartridges: Different sizes and groupings for liners, shaders, and magnums.
+- Tattoo needle cartridges: Different sizes and groupings for liners, shaders, and magnums.

-- Power supply and foot pedal: To control machine operation.
+- Tattoo power supply and foot pedal: To control machine operation.

 - Practice skin or pads: Synthetic surfaces to practice safely.

-- Ink and grips: For comfort and precise handling.
+- Tattoo ink and grips: For comfort and precise handling.

 Choosing the best tattoo starter kit or tattoo gun kit for beginners ensures you get compatible equipment, making your learning process smoother.